joncarlmatthews/handmade/README.md

 ## Pre-req

 Install Visual Studio Community 2017.
-Once Visual Studio is installed navigate to Help -> Install options and check that the Windows 10 SDK is installed.
+Once Visual Studio is installed navigate to **Tools** -> **Get Tools and Features** options and check that the Windows 10 SDK is installed.
 The Windows SDK gives you access to `windows.h`.
 If it's not installed you'll receive the `cannot open source file "windows.h"` error message when attempting the build the source code.

 ## Editing Source Files